waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ## Introduction

-* Hello!
+- Hello!
 This document is for those players who want to explore what 2-player Hanabi has to offer.
-From my experience, 2-player games are interesting and fun, where you are allowed to quickly gain experience and are still able to do special moves compared to 3-player+ games.
-Self Color Bluffs, for example, they are illegal in 3 or more player games; however, they are one of the most common moves in 2-player games.
+From my experience, 2-player games are interesting and fun, where you are allowed to quickly gain experience and are still able to do special moves compared to 3-player+ games.  *Self-Color Bluffs*, for example, they are illegal in 3 or more player games; however, they are one of the most common moves in 2-player games.
+  - Note that *Self-Color Bluffs* have been added to h-group document in November 2020.
-* Believe it or not, 2-player games are key to become a top Hanabi player.
+- Believe it or not, 2-player games are key to become a top Hanabi player.
 First, the gameplay is quite fast.
 This allows you to accumulate a lot of experience to deal with troubles in various situations.
 Secondly, 2-player games are heavily contextual.
 These games will help you cultivate your play style to train you to understand clues contextually in order to respond accordingly.
-* As a player who has over 4000+ games in 2-player, I’ve found a lot of players tend to struggle.
+- As a player who has over 4000+ games in 2-player, I’ve found a lot of players tend to struggle.
 Thus, this is the main reason I wrote this document, in the hopes that everyone can enjoy 2-player games and be able to get the maximum scores for the variants that they wish to have.
 Happy hunting!

 <br/>